sendgrid/sendgrid-java/USAGE.md

     throw ex;
   }
   ```
-<a name="whitelabel"></a>
+<a name="white-label"></a>
-# WHITELABEL
+# WHITE-LABEL

-## Create a domain whitelabel.
+## Create a domain white-label.

-**This endpoint allows you to create a whitelabel for one of your domains.**
+**This endpoint allows you to create a white-label for one of your domains.**

-If you are creating a domain whitelabel that you would like a subuser to use, you have two options:
+If you are creating a domain white-label that you would like a sub-user to use, you have two options:
 1. Use the "username" parameter.
-This allows you to create a whitelabel on behalf of your subuser.
-This means the subuser is able to see and modify the created whitelabel.
+This allows you to create a white-label on behalf of your sub-user.
+This means the sub-user is able to see and modify the created white-label.
 2. Use the Association workflow (see Associate Domain section).
-This allows you to assign a whitelabel created by the parent to a subuser.
-This means the subuser will default to the assigned whitelabel, but will not be able to see or modify that whitelabel.
-However, if the subuser creates their own whitelabel it will overwrite the assigned whitelabel.
+This allows you to assign a white-label created by the parent to a sub-user.
+This means the sub-user will default to the assigned white-label, but will not be able to see or modify that white-label.
+However, if the sub-user creates their own white-label it will overwrite the assigned white-label.

-A domain whitelabel allows you to remove the via or sent on behalf of message that your recipients see when they read your emails.
-Whitelabeling a domain allows you to replace sendgrid.net with your personal sending domain.
+A domain white-label allows you to remove the via or sent on behalf of the message that your recipients see when they read your emails.
+White-labeling a domain allows you to replace sendgrid.net with your personal sending domain.
 You will be required to create a subdomain so that SendGrid can generate the DNS records which you must give to your host provider.
 If you choose to use Automated Security, SendGrid will provide you with 3 CNAME records.
 If you turn Automated Security off, you will be given 2 TXT records and 1 MX record.

-For more information on whitelabeling, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Settings/Whitelabel/index.html)
+For more information on white-labeling, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Settings/White-label/index.html)

-### POST /whitelabel/domains
+### POST /white-label/domains

 ```java